luispedro/blog_luispedro_org/content/blog/84-missing-the-point-en.rst

 that the improved schools in New Orleans were due to the hits against the teachers' union and reform.
 The reader replies

-    [The colorful bar graph does not provide a comparison between the public schools and the charter schools today, but only a comparison of the schools then and now.
+    [T]he colorful bar graph does not provide a comparison between the public schools and the charter schools today, but only a comparison of the schools then and now.
 The public schools may in fact be better than the charters.